nguyenhphilip/philintheblank/content/poems/therapist-sonnet.md

 draft: false
 ---

-SONNET WRITTEN REALIZING MY THERAPIST IS A FAMOUS POET

 He starts with with his height: six foot something
 (as if he didn’t know) which is in fact bigger than mine.
 We’ve talked about this (my tendency to self-compare)